Invariant differential operators on a class of multiplicity free spaces: Multiplicity free spaces with a one dimensional quotient

 \end{proof}

-\begin{rem} The preceding theorem applies in the particular case of Jordan algebras, or equivalently (through the so-called Kantor-Koecher-Tits construction) in the case of $PV$'s of commutative type (see section {\bf 2.4} below).
-Let $V$ be a simple Jordan algebra over $\C$ or $\R$.
+\begin{rem} Let $V$ be a simple Jordan algebra over $\C$ or $\R$.
 Let $\Omega$ be the set of invertible elements in $V$ and let $G$ be the structure group of $V$.
-It can be proved that $(G,V)$ is a multiplicity free space and then our results implies that $D(V)^G=D(\Omega)^G$.
-This result is usually obtained by computing an explicit set of generators (see \cite{Nomura}, \cite{Yan} or \cite{Faraut-Koranyi-book}).
+It is known that $(G,V)$ is a multiplicity free space with $\Omega$ as open $G$-orbit.
+Then the preceding theorem implies that $D(V)^G=D(\Omega)^G$.
+This result was already known in this context and is usually obtained by computing an explicit set of generators of $D(\Omega)^G$ (see \cite{Nomura}, \cite{Yan} or \cite{Faraut-Koranyi-book}).
+Through the so-called Kantor-Koecher-Tits construction there is a one-to-one correspondence between these spaces and the $PV$'s of commutative parabolic type (see example \ref{ex-commutative-PV} below).

 \end{rem}

 \begin{prop}